nmiz1987/analyse-respiratory-diseases/README.md

 # Analyse respiratory diseases
 </br>
 </br>
-This project build for course seminar in database that i'm taking.
+This project was build for course Seminar in database that i'm taking.
 </br>
 The dataset taking from kaggle website https://www.kaggle.com/vbookshelf/respiratory-sound-database.
 </br>